-Not-for-profit Data Capacity and Needs Assessment

-The Secondary Analysis to Generate Evidence (SAGE) not-for-profit survey 2018 was sent out to the not-for-profit community (NFP) in April 2018.
+Not-for-profit Data Capacity and Needs Assessment The Secondary Analysis to Generate Evidence (SAGE) not-for-profit survey 2018 was sent out to the not-for-profit community (NFP) in April 2018.
+400+ NFP agencies in Alberta received an invitation to complete the SAGE NFP Survey Survey objective To assess data capacity needs by understanding whether, and how, not-for-profit agencies manage and share the data they collect.

-Survey objective

-To assess data capacity needs by understanding whether and how not-forprofit agencies manage and share the data collected by them.
+Responses to the survey received by late May 2018

 Attitudes Towards Data

 Most organizations see data as an asset.

+Data Management

-Data Management Organizations value data, but managing it comes with challenges.
+Organizations value data, but managing it comes with challenges.
 Here are the top five:

+Staff need more training

+Data are incomplete

+Data are not consistently formatted

+Databases are not user-friendly

+Data are not linked

+Data Sharing

-Data Sharing Despite challenges, the majority of organizations see value in sharing data to:
+Despite challenges, the majority of organizations see value in sharing data to:

 Better understand the client population

-Provide better service

 Report on funding

 Collaborate with other non-profits

 Support research/ evaluation

-Provide referrals to other nonprofits
+Provide referrals to other non-profits

-1. Introduction The Secondary Analysis to Generate Evidence (SAGE) surveyed the not-for-profit community (hereafter referred to as "NFP") in April 2018 to assess data capacity and needs.
-The survey sought to understand how (or whether) not-for-profit agencies manage and share the data they collected.
-Approximately 400 NFP agencies received an invitation to complete the SAGE NFP Survey.
-We received 116 responses to the survey by late May 2018.
+1. Introduction The Secondary Analysis to Generate Evidence (SAGE) team surveyed the not-for-profit community (hereafter referred to as "NFP") in April 2018 to assess data capacity and needs.
+The survey sought to understand how (or whether) NFP agencies manage and share the data they collected.
+Approximately 400 NFP agencies in Alberta received an invitation to complete the SAGE NFP Survey.
+A total of 116 responses to the survey were received by late May 2018.
 The survey could be completed anonymously, or the NFP organization could self-identify.
 Respondents were asked to respond once per organization.
-Fifty-two of the respondents identified the organizations for which they work.
+A total of 52 of the respondents identified the organizations for which they work.
 From these, in only one case we found data duplication, i.e., the same responses were submitted twice for the same organization.
 The repeated record was deleted, leaving a total of 115 responses.
 Unfortunately, data duplication could not be assessed for non-identified organizations.
 In general, respondents could select more than one option for each of the survey questions (except for items 2.6 and 2.7 below).
 Therefore most of the results described below are reported as frequency rather than percentages.
-Finally, although the organizations were categorized in different service areas (see item 2.1 below), only overall analyses are reported below (with the exception of a few items below) - further analysis showed that for most of the questions the overall results were consistent across specific subgroups of organizations (e.g., social service; addictions and mental health; maternal, newborn, child and youth; and education and research, etc.). \Please note that this survey results should be interpreted with caution due to the small sample size, possibility of data duplication for non-identified organizations (around 55% of the responses), self-selection bias of respondents, and sampling bias (most of the organizations invited to participate in the survey were directly or indirectly connected to PolicyWise for Children & Families).
+Finally, although the organizations were categorized in different service areas (see item 2.1 below), only overall analyses are reported below (with the exception of a few items below) - further analysis showed that, for most of the questions, the overall results were consistent across specific subgroups of organizations (e.g., social service; addictions and mental health; maternal, newborn, child and youth; and education and research, etc.).
+Please note that these survey results should be interpreted with caution due to the small sample size, possibility of data duplication for non-identified organizations (around 55% of the responses), self-selection bias of respondents, and sampling bias (most of the organizations invited to participate in the survey were directly or indirectly connected to PolicyWise for Children & Families).

 2. Results 2.1.
-NFP classification The largest number of organizations was classified under the in social service category.
-The next most selected categories were (a) additions and mental health, (b) maternal, newborn, children and youth, and (c) education and health, respectively, It is important to note that 22 of the respondents did not classify the organizations in any of the 11 categories provided (see figure below).
+NFP classification The largest number of organizations was classified under the social service category.
+The next most selected categories were: (a) additions and mental health; (b) maternal, newborn, children and youth; and (c) education and health, respectively.
+It is important to note that 22 of the respondents did not classify their organizations in any of the 11 categories provided (see figure below).
 However, after careful inspection of their websites and the commentaries left in the open-text box, we manually assigned these 22 agencies to the pertinent categories.
 How would you classify your organization?
 (N = 115)